Jamesrkiv/d.js-bot/README.md

     ├── test
     └── utility
 ```
-The `app/commands/test` folder is intended for development purposes.
-Commands within this folder will only be deployed to the guild with ID *testGuildId* as specified in `app/config.json`
+The `d.js-bot/app/commands/test` folder is intended for development purposes.
+Commands within this folder will only be deployed to the guild with ID *TEST_GUILD* as specified in `d.js-bot/.env`